 Ted joined Watsi on June 27th, 2014.
-Five years ago, Ted became the 374th member to automatically support a new Watsi patient every month.
-Since then, 5,575 more people have become monthly donors!
-Ted's most recent donation traveled 8,800 miles to support Neang, a 4-year-old from Cambodia, to fund bilateral myringoplasty ear surgery.
+Seven years ago, Ted joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ted's most recent donation traveled 8,800 miles to support Hort, a 25-year-old ice seller from Cambodia, to fund hardware removal surgery.